-Fig. 2 shows temperature contours after 1 s of elapsed time from the start of pouring.
+Fig. 3 shows temperature contours in the central vertical plane after 1 s of elapsed time from the start of pouring.
 It is observed a significant temperature gradient inside the pipe.
 In the blue zone temperature is below the solidification temperature (1811 K), therefore this region contains just solidified metal.
 At the end of the pipe, i.e. a height of 0.15 m, the solidified layer is approximately 0.007 m thick.
-Fig. 3 shows a cross view of the temperature distribution at the pipe exit after 5s of elapsed time.
-As in Fig. 2, blue zone contains the solidified metal.
+Fig. 4 shows a cross view of the temperature distribution at the pipe exit after 5s of elapsed time.
+As in Fig. 3, blue zone contains the solidified metal.
 Approximately 60 percent of the initial flow area remains free, whereas the rest is blocked by the solidified metal.
 In this case a significant blockage is exhibited by the pipe.

-In Figs. 4 and 5 are depicted some contours of the vertical component of velocity after 5 s from the start of pouring.
-Fig. 5 shows that molten metal is accelerated at the center of the pipe exit due to the imposed boundary condition which maintains constant the mass flow rate inside the pipe.
+In Figs. 5 and 6 are depicted some contours of the vertical component of velocity after 5 s from the start of pouring.
+Fig. 6 shows that molten metal is accelerated at the center of the pipe exit due to the imposed boundary condition which maintains constant the mass flow rate inside the pipe.
 For long time runs this boundary conditions is rather unrealistic given that for low pipe wall temperatures pipe exit can be fully blocked.